 These really make me wish I threw more dinner parties!
 I really love the way they look on the table!

 You could use these tissue paper flowers for all sorts of decorations.
 Or if you are really patient, I’ve even seen some pretty impressive tissue paper flower arrangements!
+Check out all of our tissue paper flower tutorials.

 For now though, I’m going to stick with using them for napkin rings. : )